CMU-SAFARI/MQSim/README.md

 10. **Read_Percentage:** the ratio of read requests in the generated flow of I/O requests.
 Range = {all integer values in the range 1 to 100}.
 11. **Address_Distribution:** the distribution pattern of addresses in the generated flow of I/O requests.
 Range = {STREAMING, UNIFORM_RANDOM, HOTCOLD_RANDOM}.
 12. **Percentage_of_Hot_Region:** if HOTCOLD_RANDOM is set for address distribution, then this parameter determines the ratio of the hot region with respect to the entire logical address space.
 Range = {all integer values in the range 1 to 100}.
+13. **Generated_Aligned_Addresses:** the toggle to enable aligned address generation.
+Range = {true, false}.
+14. **Address_Alignment_Unit:** the unit that all generated addresses must be aligned to in sectors (i.e. 512 bytes).
+Range = {all positive integer values}.
-13. **Request_Size_Distribution:** the distribution pattern of request sizes in the generated flow of I/O requests.
+15. **Request_Size_Distribution:** the distribution pattern of request sizes in the generated flow of I/O requests.
 Range = {FIXED, NORMAL}.
-14. **Average_Request_Size:** average size of generated I/O requests in sectors (i.e. 512 bytes).
+16. **Average_Request_Size:** average size of generated I/O requests in sectors (i.e. 512 bytes).
 Range = {all positive integer values}.
-15. **Variance_Request_Size:** if the request size distribution is set to NORMAL, then this parameter determines the variance of I/O request sizes in sectors.
+17. **Variance_Request_Size:** if the request size distribution is set to NORMAL, then this parameter determines the variance of I/O request sizes in sectors.
 Range = {all non-negative integer values}.
-16. **Seed:** the seed value that is used for random number generation.
+18. **Seed:** the seed value that is used for random number generation.
 Range = {all positive integer values}.
-17. **Average_No_of_Reqs_in_Queue:** average number of I/O requests enqueued in the host-side I/O queue (i.e., the intensity of the generated flow).
+19. **Average_No_of_Reqs_in_Queue:** average number of I/O requests enqueued in the host-side I/O queue (i.e., the intensity of the generated flow).
 This parameter is used in QUEUE_DEPTH mode of request generation.
 Range = {all positive integer values}.
-18. **Bandwidth:** the average bandwidth of I/O requests (i.e., the intensity of the generated flow) in bytes per seconds.
+20. **Bandwidth:** the average bandwidth of I/O requests (i.e., the intensity of the generated flow) in bytes per seconds.
 MQSim uses this parameter in BANDWIDTH mode of request generation.
-19. **Stop_Time:** defines when to stop generating I/O requests in nanoseconds.
+21. **Stop_Time:** defines when to stop generating I/O requests in nanoseconds.
-20. **Total_Requests_To_Generate:** if Stop_Time is set to zero, then MQSim's request generator considers Total_Requests_To_Generate to decide when to stop generating I/O requests.
+22. **Total_Requests_To_Generate:** if Stop_Time is set to zero, then MQSim's request generator considers Total_Requests_To_Generate to decide when to stop generating I/O requests.

 ## Analyze MQSim's XML Output